Oda Nobunaga: Death and succession

+The motive for the rebellion of Akechi Mitsuhide, the vassal who betrayed Nobunaga, remains unclear, partly because Mitsuhide himself did not say anything, and various theories are still being discussed.
+After the incident, Mitsuhide declared to the world that he would rule over Nobunaga's territory, but was soon defeated by Toyotomi Hideyoshi.
+The loss of his position and power so quickly gave rise to the idiom Mikka Tenka (三日天下, lit. 'a three-day reign').

+Later, Hideyoshi succeeded in regaining Oda's territory and wrested control of it from the Oda clan, further expanding his dominion greatly.
+And when he was appointed to the highest rank of kuge, Kanpaku, despite being a common-born samurai, and in 1590, eight years after the incident, he achieved the unification of Japan.

-Following the incident, Mitsuhide declared himself master over Nobunaga's domains, but was quickly defeated by Toyotomi Hideyoshi, who regained control of and greatly expanded the Oda holdings.
-Nobunaga's successful subjugation of much of Honshu enabled the later successes of his allies Hideyoshi and Tokugawa Ieyasu toward the goal of national unification by subjugating local daimyō under a hereditary shogunate, which was ultimately accomplished in 1603 when Ieyasu was granted the title of Shogun by Emperor Go-Yōzei following the successful Sekigahara Campaign of 1600.
+After the death of Hideyoshi, Tokugawa Ieyasu completed the goal of national unification by subjugating local daimyō under a hereditary shogunate, which was ultimately accomplished in 1603 when Ieyasu was granted the title of Shogun by Emperor Go-Yōzei following the successful Sekigahara Campaign of 1600.

 The nature of the succession of power through the three daimyō is reflected in a well-known Japanese idiom:

-The changing character of power through Nobunaga, Hideyoshi and Ieyasu is reflected in another well-known idiom:
+The changing character of power through Nobunaga, Hideyoshi, and Ieyasu is reflected in another well-known idiom:

-All three were born within eight years of each other (1534 to 1542), started their careers as samurai and finished them as statesmen.
+All three were born within eight years of each other (1534 to 1542), started their careers as samurai, and finished them as statesmen.
 Nobunaga inherited his father's domain at the age of 17, and quickly gained control of Owari Province through gekokujo.
 Hideyoshi started his career in Nobunaga's army as an ashigaru but quickly rose up through the ranks as a samurai.
 Ieyasu initially fought against Nobunaga as the heir of a rival daimyō, but later expanded his own inheritance through a profitable alliance with Nobunaga.